iMissile/Self.Writing/Notes/DataScience_notes.md

 ## R
 - COOL!
-[How to set a variable in .Renviron](https://community.rstudio.com/t/how-to-set-a-variable-in-renviron/5029) `usethis :package`: has a useful helper function to modify .Renviron :
+[How to set a variable in .Renviron](https://community.rstudio.com/t/how-to-set-a-variable-in-renviron/5029) `usethis` package: has a useful helper function to modify .Renviron :
 ```
 usethis::edit_r_environ() will open your user .Renviron which is in your home
 usethis::edit_r_environ("project") will open the one in your project